 Under the CCS, an operator failing the tomato PRT is required to investigate the cause of the failure, apply corrective action to the failed batch of compost, and for a further three compost samples to pass subsequent tomato PRT tests to enable positive release under REAL's CCS rules aligned to BSI PAS 100:2018 requirements.
 The presence of weed seeds and propagules, or abnormalities of plant growth (e.g., due to herbicide residue), provide clear reasons for the cause of tomato PRT failure.
 However, it is harder to identify the cause(s) of tomato PRT failures on tomato seed germination and tomato plant top growth.
 If the cause of failure is not identified, operators may face challenges determining and implementing the appropriate corrective action(s).
-Assuming corrective action(s) can be applied, an additional 28 days is required after receipt of the last of the three required samples and lab preparation of the compost sample for testing until a set of tomato PRT results for that sample can be reported (the test duration being 28 days).
-Holding of multiple compost batches onsite due specifically to tomato PRT failure can have a dramatic effect on operations.
+Assuming corrective action(s) can be applied, an additional 28 days must elapse before a set of tomato PRT results for that sample can be reported.
+This is due to the test duration itself being 28 days, and does not account for the additional time taken for the three requisite samples to be received and prepared for testing by the laboratory.
+Holding multiple compost batches onsite due specifically to tomato PRT failure can have a dramatic effect on operations.